English Language and Literature Degree

 What A Levels do I need?

 English skills are important when applying for an English language or literature course, and most will require an A-level in the subjects either separately or in the combined A-level subject itself.
-Per usual accurate entry requirements will vary depending on the institution, and degree course and students are advised to research their choices to ensure they understand what they need for admission.
+Per usual accurate university entry requirements will vary depending on the institution, and degree course and students are advised to research their choices to ensure they understand what they need for admission.

-Some universities will ask for at least 360 UCAS points, and a minimum C grade in relevant subjects, while others may ask for AAB and a B grade.
+Some universities will ask for at least 360 UCAS tariff points, and a minimum C grade in relevant subjects, while others may ask for AAB and a B grade.

 You can also see our English Literature and Language personal statement examples; these will help you to gain an insight into what you need for your personal statement.